 The above simple process is derived from a concept I call, stop trying to out Google Google or out Facebook Facebook.
 Most industry data veterans, the Pros of the Pros I talk to, see this simple process and say it cannot be that easy.
 I’m here to tell you, it is that easy if you let Google out Google Google and Facebook out Facebook Facebook.
 Confused?
 You see, when you start with People-Based data that is deterministic, you’re getting ahead of the retargeting data derived directly from the Google & Facebook pixel.
 Yes, I’m saying it’s not only possible to outperform your Google & Facebook retargeting data, but I’m also telling you it’s the very very rare occasion that we cannot smash the campaign performance when compared to even the most seasoned retargeting data derived directly from the Google & Facebook pixel.
 And anyone using 3rd party data to create a predictive or probabilistic audience model cannot hold a candle to the simple process I listed above.

 Everyone who’s dealt with programmatic data modeling is always on a quest to find the best way to define the perfect audience targeting.
 Probabilistic data sets from 3rd parties cannot and will not ever outperform the native Google & Facebook algorithm when loading your first party data into those platforms to create look-a-like audiences.
-Here’s another key, if you identify and lead score the most engaged People visiting your website, then regularly segment the most engaged People to create new hyper-responsive look-a-like audience, you’ll soon see that that targeting will outperform just about anything you run against it.
+Again, the key to improvement, is first to identify and lead score the most engaged People visiting your website, then regularly (weekly) segment the most engaged People to create new hyper-responsive look-a-like audiences.
+Within day(s), sometimes even hours you will start to outperform just about anything you run with your new hyper-responsive look-a-like audience.
 And yes, again, it is that simple.